endless-sky/endless-sky-wiki/CreatingPlugins.md

 The easiest way to test out new content for Endless Sky is to create a plugin.
 An example plugin is available [here](https://endless-sky.github.io/example-plugin.zip).
-For each operating systems, there are two places where the game looks for plugins, but generally you should only use the second option:
+For each operating system, there are two places where the game looks for plugins, but generally you should only use the second option:

 #### Linux
 * /usr/share/games/endless-sky/plugins/